shellc/iauto/README.md

 * **Low-Code**: Define workflows using YAML, for collaboration and version control.
 * **Automation**: Integrated multiple automation frameworks such as [Appium](https://github.com/appium/appium) and [Playwright](https://playwright.dev/python/).
-* **Extensible**: Friendly extensible interface that allows customization of any complex Action.
+* **Extensible**: User-friendly extensible interface for customizing any complex Action.
 * **AI native**: Create workflows containing LLM using low-code, as well as more complex automation agents based on ***ReAct*** or ***Multi-Agent***.

 ## News